 7.2 Partial operation of Agreement

 If any provision of the terms and conditions contained in this Agreement becomes invalid, void or unenforceable, that shall not affect the legality, validity or enforceability of the other provisions.
-Any action taken by Lewisham Southwark College to terminate this Agreement under the provisions in section 6.3 will not restrict its ability to take any other action against you to which it may be entitled.
-Provided any action taken to terminate the Agreement is in accordance with these conditions or Lewisham Southwark College’s procedures, Lewisham Southwark College will not be liable for any loss or damage which you may suffer as a result.
+Any action taken by Southwark College to terminate this Agreement under the provisions in section 6.3 will not restrict its ability to take any other action against you to which it may be entitled.
+Provided any action taken to terminate the Agreement is in accordance with these conditions or Southwark College’s procedures, Southwark College will not be liable for any loss or damage which you may suffer as a result.

 7.3 Third parties

-This Agreement relates solely to the relationship between you and Lewisham Southwark College and is not enforceable by any other person.
+This Agreement relates solely to the relationship between you and Southwark College and is not enforceable by any other person.

 7.4 Legal liabilities

-7.4.1 Neither you, nor Lewisham Southwark College, will be required to provide financial compensation to each other for any failure or delay in performing obligations, other than the payment of debts, if the failure or delay is due to any cause beyond that party’s reasonable control (for example, fire, flood or industrial dispute).
+7.4.1 Neither you, nor Southwark College, will be required to provide financial compensation to each other for any failure or delay in performing obligations, other than the payment of debts, if the failure or delay is due to any cause beyond that party’s reasonable control (for example, fire, flood or industrial dispute).

-7.4.2 Lewisham Southwark College cannot accept responsibility for and expressly excludes liability for:
+7.4.2 Southwark College cannot accept responsibility for and expressly excludes liability for:

-i) any loss or damage to your property, including damage to any motor vehicle or cycle, while on Lewisham Southwark College premises, unless caused by the negligence of Lewisham Southwark College or its employees
+i) any loss or damage to your property, including damage to any motor vehicle or cycle, while on Southwark College premises, unless caused by the negligence of Southwark College or its employees

-ii) death or any personal injury suffered by you, unless caused by the negligence of Lewisham Southwark College or its employees.
+ii) death or any personal injury suffered by you, unless caused by the negligence of Southwark College or its employees.

 7.4.3 This Agreement should be interpreted in all respects in accordance with the laws of England and Wales.